2023 Best History Schools in California

 Top 10 Best History Schools

-Our 2023 rankings named National University the best school in California for history students.
-Located in the large city of La Jolla, National University is a private not-for-profit school with a fairly large student population.
+Our analysis found National University to be the best school for history students who want to pursue a degree in California.
+Located in the large city of La Jolla, National University is a private not-for-profit college with a fairly large student population.

 After completing their degree, history graduates from National University carry an average student debtload of $31,000.